pereznetworks/WeatherX/README.md

 # TD-Project12
-Daniel Perez, Captsone - Team TreeHouse FSJS Project, "The Chef's Kitchen"
+Daniel Perez, Captsone - Team TreeHouse FSJS Project

 Status: the web app is not online, yet, still in development